fulara/mki-rust/README.md

 * Check for is toggled on linux.
 * Should `are_pressed` support Mouse? for now the `Pressed` in config ignores mouse.

+0.2 release will have:
+Mouse to support location.
+Mouse to support live tracking callback
+Mouse to support sending key strokes at given coordinates.

 # Support
 If you want to show appreciation for the stuff this repo gave you - you can do so via https://www.buymeacoffee.com/fulara